-a.
-If the AED is not the primary FS point of contact pursuant to paragraph 3-6, either the PI/FSDO/CHDO or the IFO is your primary FS point of contact.
-However, prior FS coordination is not required for a global AMOC proposal from a DAH.

-b.
-If the AMOC proposal is for a U.S.-registered aircraft, the PI/FSDO/CHDO is your primary FS point of contact for the AMOC proposal, unless it is operated by a foreign operator (refer to 14 CFR part 129).

-c.
-If the AMOC proposal is for a foreign-registered aircraft, or if the aircraft is U.S.-registered but operated by a foreign operator, the IFO is your primary FS point of contact; however, coordination with the IFO is not required.

-d.
-If the AMOC proposal came directly to the responsible office with no PI/FSDO/CHDO comments, notify the appropriate PI/FSDO/CHDO to provide them an opportunity to comment on the proposal.
+- a.
+If the AEG is not the primary AFS point of contact pursuant to paragraph 3-6, either the PI/FSDO/CHDO or the IFO is your primary AFS point of contact.
+However, prior AFS coordination is not required for a global AMOC proposal from a DAH. - b.
+If the AMOC proposal is for a U.S.-registered aircraft, the PI/FSDO/CHDO is your primary AFS point of contact for the AMOC proposal, unless it is operated by a foreign operator (refer to 14 CFR part 129). - c.
+If the AMOC proposal is for a foreign-registered aircraft, or if the aircraft is U.S.-registered but operated by a foreign operator, the IFO is your primary AFS point of contact; however, coordination with the IFO is not required. - d.
+If the AMOC proposal came directly to the ACO with no PI/FSDO/CHDO comments, notify the appropriate PI/FSDO/CHDO to provide them an opportunity to comment on the proposal.
 PI/FSDO/CHDO insight is especially important for proposals for changes in AD compliance times.
-If you are having difficulty obtaining a response from the PI/FSDO/CHDO or resolving issues, contact the manager of the appropriate office for assistance.
+If you are having difficulty obtaining a response from the PI/FSDO/CHDO or resolving issues, contact the manager of the appropriate office for assistance. - e.

-e.
 The evaluator must save any comments provided with the AMOC proposal, or a record of the request for PI/FSDO/CHDO comments and the resulting comments (including no comment, if applicable).
-These records can be in various formats such as a memorandum, printed email, or teleconference record.
+These records can be in various formats such as a memorandum, printed email, or teleconference record. - 3-8.

-3-8.
 Coordination with Legal Counsel.
 Legal review of an AMOC is not required.
-However, the evaluator can choose to request coordination from legal counsel if desired.
-When doing so, include legal counsel on the approval letter grid.
+However, the evaluator can choose to request coordination from the directorate counsel responsible for the product.
+When doing so, include directorate counsel on the approval letter grid.